-Our OSHC Service is committed to create and maintain a safe online environment with support and collaboration with staff, families and community.
+Our OSHC Service is committed to create and maintain a safe online environment with support and collaboration with children, young people, educators, staff, families and community.
 Management ensures anti-virus and internet security systems are installed to block access to unsuitable web sites, newsgroups and chat rooms.